Emerald Plaza (San Diego): Ownership

 In June 2004, the building, along with the Comerica Building and Golden Eagle Plaza were sold to Triple Net Properties.
 As part of the deal, Emerald Plaza was sold for $100.94 million.
 Without any renovation, the building was sold again in November 2005 when RREEF paid $123 million.

 Hotel

+The Westin San Diego, formerly the Wyndham Emerald Plaza Hotel, originally opened as the Pan Pacific Hotel in April 1991 and was operated by Tokyu Corporation of Japan, Shapery's development partner.
+The 435-room hotel occupied the three front towers of the complex ranging from 16 to 27 stories in height.